Mohammad-Bilal-Bhatti/learn-docker/learn-docker.md

 # binding host file system with container's filesytems.
 $ docker run -d -p 5000:3000 -v $(pwd):/app <image>
 ```

+Note:
+By this way we can simutaniously code and run container at the same time.
+When ever we change file it is reflected in the container.

 #### Section Summary